 Since a fixed VoIP number has an attached address, it makes it more secure.
 A well-established company serving in the local area using fixed VoIP has a better presence among the users due to increased authenticity.

 - Security-VoIP providers have their broadband network connected to PSTN (Public Switched Telephone Network).
 These providers usually assign fixed VoIP numbers to users.
 Since the numbers are associated with addresses and the infrastructure requires stringent security protocols, so the chances of fraud are reduced many folds.

 On the other hand, non-fixed VoIP lacks security since they aren’t associated with any address and they can be taken from Google or Skype.
 It leads to a breach of security since they are easy to obtain and have authenticity.

 - Emergency Services- Linking of address with the fixed VoIP allows you to make emergency calls.
-Since the phone number is connected with the location, so when you dial 911 or the emergency services center it will directly route the call to the service center of your location.
+Since the phone number is connected with the location, so when you dial 911 or the emergency services number, it will directly route the call to the service centre for your location.